Vyary/exile-profit/README.md

 **For Leveling:**
 * Filter 1: This sheet includes gems with 50%-ish profit just for leveling them, they are not for corruping [click here](https://docs.google.com/spreadsheets/d/1qcYu22DIwEORUYuTJNnYnxS5ceQx8y6XJhVjBai_0lI/edit#gid=1128179025&fvid=2016462890)

-* Filter 2: This sheet includes non-awakened gems with 50%-ish profit for leveling them with 10 or more listings [click here](https://docs.google.com/spreadsheets/d/1qcYu22DIwEORUYuTJNnYnxS5ceQx8y6XJhVjBai_0lI/edit#gid=1128179025&fvid=1198810126)
+* Filter 2: Filter for non-awakened gems with 50%-ish profit for leveling them with 10 or more listings [click here](https://docs.google.com/spreadsheets/d/1qcYu22DIwEORUYuTJNnYnxS5ceQx8y6XJhVjBai_0lI/edit#gid=1128179025&fvid=1198810126)

-* Filter 3: This sheet includes awakened gems only with 50%-ish profit for leveling them with 10 or more listings [click here](https://docs.google.com/spreadsheets/d/1qcYu22DIwEORUYuTJNnYnxS5ceQx8y6XJhVjBai_0lI/edit#gid=1128179025&fvid=1744942205)
+* Filter 3: Filter for awakened gems only with 50%-ish profit for leveling them with 10 or more listings [click here](https://docs.google.com/spreadsheets/d/1qcYu22DIwEORUYuTJNnYnxS5ceQx8y6XJhVjBai_0lI/edit#gid=1128179025&fvid=1744942205)

 **For Corrupting:**